 Among the fourteeners, Wetterhorn is one of the harder, requiring 3rd class scrambling by its easiest route.
 The scrambling is on good rock without too much exposure, and is a great “step up” peak for people as they move from the “walk up” fourteeners to the harder ones.
 Between its height, prominence, views, and difficulty, Wetterhorn is one of the most rewarding fourteeners to reach the summit of.

-The turn for Matterhorn Creek is at 10,400' and has a few campsites.
-If you have a 4x4 vehicle (you need clearance, 4WD sedans will not cut it!), turn up the steep and rocky Matterhorn Creek Road and follow it for .6 miles to a parking area in front of a Forest Service gate at 10,720'.
+After two miles you will reach the turn for Matterhorn Creek (signed) at 10,400'.
+There are a few campsites here.
+If you have a high clearance 4x4 vehicle, turn up the steep and rocky Matterhorn Creek Road and follow it for .7 miles to a parking area in front of a Forest Service gate at 10,720'.
 This is the start of the hiking trail.
+This portion of road hikes quick and most people just park at 10,400 as it doesn't add much to the day and saves your vehicle.

 Alternate trail access can be reached from the Nellie Creek road, but it really only makes sense to use that approach route if combining your ascent with Uncompahgre Peak.
 You can also reach this trailhead from Silverton and Ouray via the 4WD Engineer Pass Road, which will require 4WD SUV, most stock vehicles will do okay, but you want a “real” SUV, and not a “crossover” due to the rocky and steep nature of the road.
 Even with a stock SUV, you will need careful driving as the west side can be quite a serious road for the initiated!